-You've made the decision to buy or sell a home, but don't know where to begin!
-Selecting an Associate to help you through the entire process from start to finish is going to be as important as determining how much to list your home for, and what your goals are in selling the property.
+You've made the decision to sell your home, but don't know what to do now!
+Selecting an Agent to help you through the entire process from start to finish is going to be as important as determining how much to list your home for, and what your goals are in selling the property.

-The best thing you can do when selecting your Associate, is to choose someone who has a personality that fits with your own.
-You will be spending a lot of time with your Associate, so liking them is a benefit!
+The best thing you can do when selecting your Agent, is to choose someone who has a personality that fits with your own.
+You will be spending a lot of time with your Agent, so liking them would be a major plus!

-Consider asking the following questions when interviewing an Associate to sell your home:
+Consider asking the following questions when interviewing an Agent to sell your home:

 Are you a REALTOR®?